cocos/cocos-docs/en/physics/physics-rigidbody.md

 #### Factors

-The rigid body component provides the **linearFactor** linear velocity factor and **angularFactor** rotational velocity factor properties, which can be obtained or set via the `linearFactor` and `angularFactor` methods.
+The rigid body component provides the **linearFactor** linear velocity factor and **angularFactor** angular velocity factor properties, which can be obtained or set via the `linearFactor` and `angularFactor` methods.

 The factors are of type ``Vec3`` and the values of the corresponding components are used to scale the velocity change in the corresponding axes.
 The default values are both **1**, which means the scaling is **1** times, i.e. no scaling.